vermeulendivan/vermeulendivan.github.io/development.markdown

 ![segment_center](/images/testing/local_testing.png)

-## Github actions
+### Github actions
-Tests can manually be performed, but the action should execute automatically.
+Tests will be performed when a PR is performed, but tests can also be performed manually if required.
 Here is the steps for manual execution:
 1. On the repository click on the Actions tab, and select the ‘Test’ worksflow (will execute .github/workflows/test.yml);
 2. Click on the Run workflow drop-down and select the Branch you want to perform the test on;
 3. Click Run workflow;